walkersutton/cyclemetry/readme.md

 ## How to

-I need to make Cyclemetry a bit easier to use, but I'll record a video tomorrow, Sep 6, explaining how I'm currently using the tool and post it here.
+I need to make Cyclemetry a bit easier to use.
+[Here's a video](https://youtu.be/gqn5MfcypH4) where I explain how I'm currently using the tool.
+I plan on writing a more concise user guide in the coming weeks.

 ## Alternate Tools
 * [DashWare](http://www.dashware.net/) (only available on Windows)